theRealDijida/pacmn/install-server.md

 ```

 - 1\.
-In your terminal shell at the prompt, type the line above, replacing 'YOUR_IP_ADDRESS' with the ip address of your vps, for example,if your vps IP Address is 127.0.0.1, you would type 'ssh root@127.0.0.1'.
+In your terminal shell at the prompt, type the line above, replacing 'YOUR_IP_ADDRESS' with the IP address of your VPS.
+For example, if the IP Address is 127.0.0.1, you would type 'ssh root@127.0.0.1'.
 See the sceenshot below as an example:

 <img src="{% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/images/ssh-login.png" style="display: block;margin-left: auto;margin-right: auto;width: 100%;"/>

 - 2\.
 Press Enter.
 - 3\.
-You will be prompted for the passphrase you entered when generating your key pair.
+You will be prompted for the passphrase you entered when generating your ssh key pair.
 Type in your passphrase and hit enter.

 ## Set Language Locale

-If you are using a different language on your desktop machine than English, you will need to execute the following steps.
+If you are not using English on your desktop machine, you will need to execute the following steps.
 This is necessary because part of the $Pac Masternode install process involves setting up a support process called Sentinel.
-This process will fail if your vps is set to a non-english locale.
-When you connect to your vps remotely via ssh (as in the prior step), your ssh client will automatically set your desktop locale onto the ssh session of your remote vps.
-This means that if you are in Paris, *even though* your vps location is in New York, your ssh session will be set to the French locale and your $Pac MN install will fail.
+However, this process will fail if your VPS is set to a non-English locale.
+When you connect to your VPS remotely via ssh (as in the prior step), your ssh client will automatically set your desktop locale to the ssh session of your remote VPS.
+This means that if you are in Paris, *even if* your VPS location is in New York, your ssh session will be set to the French locale and your $Pac MN install will fail.

 Copy and paste the following into your ssh client and press enter: